0xtommyofficial/pixfina/README.md

 # Pixfina
 Django REST API with a React front end for showcasing photography and video stock for licencing, as well as user registration, and commissioning of work.

+## Advisory Notice
+This project is currently in development.\
+As such only the React project files are contained and the React build is not.\
+This will be updated once the project is complete.\
+Within the Django backend settings.py and main/urls.py you will find\
+commented settings for serving the React frontend from the same server as the API.\
+This is not recommended for medium to large scale production use.\
+However, it is a convenient way to serve the frontend for small scale production use.

 ## Features

+- Custom backend and User model where the email is the username
 - User registration and authentication
 - Showcasing photography and video stock
 - Licensing of stock content